-How to treat ringworm in dogs?
+How to get rid of & treat ringworm in dogs?

 - Wash his bedding and grooming brushes in a bleach solution and spray his environment with a dog-friendly product (such as Isopropyl alcohol, vinegar or baking soda) to destroy ringworm fungal spores.
 Note -- Lysol is not recommended for use around dogs.

-Customer Testimonial from Teresa via Amazon
+Customer 5 Star Testimonial from Teresa via Amazon

 I called the company and their customer service was excellent.
 The horse and pet version of this spray is one in the same.
 I pray this post helps someone looking for something that helps soothe and heal various skin ailments on our beloved pets."